 Here’s a complete workflow to demonstrate how to set up and manage a sparse check-out workflow:

-Scenario: You’re working on a project where only the frontend
+Scenario: You’re working on a project where only the frontend and docs directories are relevant to you.

 git clone